Promises of Gold

 Chapter 1 - Aftermath

 The lone road to Valdez offered a slow, meandering journey in the pre-dawn haze.
-Sand and salt remained on the road since the last attempt to clear heavy snow, adding to the mini-landslides which encroached from abruptly carved hillsides onto the broken pavement.
-New tires regularly flung little pebbles into the wheel-wells, making the tink-tink that punctuated the heavy silence of the occupants inside the rental car.
+Sand and salt remained on the road since the last attempt to clear snow, adding to the mini-landslides which encroached from abruptly carved hillsides onto the broken pavement.
+New tires regularly flung little pebbles into the wheel-wells, making the tink-tink that punctuated the foreboding silence of the occupants inside the rental car.

 Not an hour after sunrise, the 1963 Buick Riviera crept to a stop facing a wall of muddy snow and debris.
 Toppled cars, sections of buildings, out-of-place rowboats, and other rubble glistened in the mounds.
 It looked as though a giant child had shoved all of its playthings into piles.